expo/expo/packages/expo-gl/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.

-### Install expo-gl-cpp

-expo-gl requires that you also install and configure [expo-gl-cpp](https://github.com/expo/expo/tree/main/packages/expo-gl-cpp).

 ### Add the package to your npm dependencies

 ```